Sign up here to get the latest scoop right in your email box.

 But Sebastian Durant, Viscount Whitfield, did recognize her as a Fairchild, one of his family’s bitter enemies.
 When he demanded her help recovering a stolen diary, she dared not refuse him.
 When he proposed they masquerade as a betrothed couple, loyalty forced her to agree.
 And when the restraint between them shattered and pleasure became an obsession, Mary had to trust a powerful man who could send her to the gallows … or love her through eternity.

 A WELL PLEASURED LADY was my first book with a new editor, and she let me write as much sex as I wanted any way I wanted.
 The result was an outcry that caught me by surprise.
 Some readers vociferously complained about the hero’s aggressive sexuality and the forced seduction scene.
 Other readers vigorously defended the book.
 I let the story speak for itself, and A WELL PLEASURED LADY has gone to over twenty printings and is one of my all-time bestsellers.
-The story is not for the timid, so don’t say you weren’t warned!
+The story is not for the timid.

 In A WELL PLEASURED LADY, the hero is driven by his need for revenge on the dissolute Fairchild family, and when he sees a chance to use one for his own purposes, he seizes it — and her.